SowmyaVisvanathan/Monitoring-light-intensity-using-LDR-and-uploading-the-data-in-the-cloud-using-an-IoT-controller-./README.md

 # RESULT:

-Thus the light intensity valve is uploaded in the Things mate using Arduino controller.
+Thus the light intensity value is uploaded in the Things mate using Arduino controller.